Current California Ocean Recreational Fishing Regulations - San Francisco Region

 The recreational fishery for all rock crab species, including red crab(opens in new tab) (Cancer productus), yellow crab(opens in new tab) (Metacarcinus anthonyi) and brown crab (Romaleon antennarium) is open year-round, statewide.
 The daily bag limit is 35 crab, and the minimum size limit is 4 inches.

-Review link opens in new windowcrab measurement methods (PDF) and the current California ocean sport fishing regulations for more rock crab fishing information.
+Review crab measurement methods (PDF) and the current California ocean sport fishing regulations for more rock crab fishing information.

 See additional information about rock crab and other species of crab.